 \section{Abstract}

 We develop a general stability analysis for objective structures, which constitute a far reaching generalization of crystal lattice systems.
 We show that these particle systems, although in general neither periodic nor space filling, allow for the identification of stability constants in terms of representations of the underlying symmetry group and interaction potentials.
-From our representation results a general computational algorithm to test objective structures for their stability is derived.
+Our main results provide general stability criteria and second order energy bounds for equilibrium configurations.
+In particular, a general computational algorithm to test objective structures for their stability is derived.
 By way of example we show that our method can be applied to verify the stability of carbon nanotubes with chirality.

 2020 {\em Mathematics Subject Classification}.
 70C20, 70J25, 74Kxx, 49K40.